fbpx

 • Detailed Measured Building Drawings

-The primary deliverable of a measured survey is a set of detailed measured building drawings.
+The primary deliverable of an existing-condition drawing is a set of detailed measured building drawings.
 These include floor plans, elevations, and sections, offering a comprehensive view of the property’s layout and dimensions.
 The drawings can range from basic plans to highly detailed documentation, depending on the project requirements.

 • Accurate Measurements